Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 Medicare Savings Tip

-California and Oregon residents: Your birthday rule window is 60 days, starting on your birthday.
-You can switch to any carrier offering an equal or lesser plan — this is an excellent opportunity to compare rates and potentially lower your premium each year without risking your coverage.
+California and Oregon residents: Your birthday rule window is 60 days, and you can switch to any carrier offering an equal or lesser plan.
+This is an excellent opportunity to compare rates and potentially lower your premium each year without risking your coverage.
+Learn more about the Medigap birthday rule by state before switching.

-Important: Birthday rules allow you to switch to equal or lesser plans — not upgrade to a plan with richer benefits.
+Important: Birthday rules allow you to switch to equal or lesser plans, not upgrade to a plan with richer benefits.
 You typically cannot move from Plan G to Plan F using a birthday rule.
+Missouri uses an anniversary rule (60 days around the Medigap policy anniversary, same plan only), not a birthday rule.
+New Mexico's birthday rule was enacted in 2026 but takes effect January 2027.

 Don't Confuse These Two Enrollment Periods

-One of the most common Medicare mistakes is confusing the annual Medicare Open Enrollment Period (Oct 15 – Dec 7) with the Medigap OEP.
+One of the most common Medicare mistakes is confusing the annual Medicare Open Enrollment Period (Oct 15 to Dec 7) with the Medigap OEP.
 Here's the key distinction:

 Annual Medicare OEP (Oct 15-Dec 7)